 Wednesday 02nd April 2025 Brindisi to Lecce.

-We follow the coast as much as possible to Lecce.
+Ride to the historic town of Lecce.
+We follow the coast as much as possible on the route.
 Lecce is a medieval city with an ancient roman amphitheatre and also several baroque buildings.